 In providing this guidance, Canadian authorities used a broad set of criteria (described below), including those from the Recovery Report, to determine the characteristics of effective recovery tools.
-12 FMIs should aim for consistency with these criteria in the selection and application of tools.
+11 FMIs should aim for consistency with these criteria in the selection and application of tools.
 In this context, recovery tools should be:

 - Reliable and timely in their application and have a strong legal and regulatory basis.
-This includes the need for FMIs to mitigate the risk that a participant may be unable or unwilling to meet a call for financial resources in a timely manner, or at all (i.e., performance risk), and to ensure that all recovery activities have a strong legal and regulatory basis. - Measurable, manageable and controllable to ensure that they can be applied effectively while keeping in mind the objective of minimizing their negative effects on participants and the broader financial system.
+This includes the need for FMIs to mitigate the risk that a participant may be unable or unwilling to meet a call for financial resources in a timely manner, or at all (i.e., performance risk), and to ensure that all recovery activities have a strong legal and regulatory basis. - ❖ Measurable, manageable and controllable to ensure that they can be applied effectively while keeping in mind the objective of minimizing their negative effects on participants and the broader financial system.
 To this end, using tools in a manner that results in participant exposures that are determinable and fixed provides better certainty of the tools' impacts on FMI participants and their contribution to recovery.
-Fairness in the allocation of uncovered losses and shortfalls, and the capacity to manage the associated costs, should also be considered.
+Fairness in the allocation of uncovered losses and shortfalls, and the capacity to manage the associated costs, should also be considered. - ❖ Transparent to participants: this should include a predefined description of each recovery tool, its purpose and the responsibilities and procedures of participants and the FMIs subject to the recovery tool's application to effectively manage participants' expectations.
+Transparency also mitigates performance risk by detailing the obligations and procedures of FMIs and participants beforehand to support the timely and effective rollout of recovery tools. - ❖ Designed to create appropriate incentives for sound risk management and encourage voluntary participation in recovery to the greatest extent possible.
+This may include distributing post-recovery proceeds to participants that supported the FMI through the recovery process.